-In December 2019, Owens Corning concluded In Situ Soil Stabilization or ISS in the former manufacturing area.
-The work, which began in January 2019, treated approximately 60,000 cubic yards of impacted soil to 60 feet below ground surface.
+Completed Onsite Soil Remediation - In Situ Stabilization (ISS) was used in 2019 and 2020 to successfully remediate approximately 70,600 cubic yards of soil between 19 and 60 below ground surface.
 ISS, which complies with all NJDEP requirements for soil remediation, immobilizes contaminants by mixing them in place with stabilizing agents.

-In September and October 2018, soil excavation in one area addressed polychlorinated biphenyl (PCB) soil contamination to a depth of eight feet below ground surface.
+In 2018, polychlorinated biphenyl (PCB) impacted soil in one area was successfully remediated by excavating to a depth of eight feet below ground surface and backfilled with clean soil to match the surrounding grade.